 A really simple and classic example could be that you want to share on your social media platform that you've enjoyed a particular blog post from somebody that you admire.
 In the post, you'd share that you think it might be a useful resource for your audience too.
 So instead of just reposting a link to the blog content and describing what the post is all about, with a personal branded content strategy, you would do something much more than that.

-Generally, as well with a personal branded content strategy, there’s much more of the behind the scenes.
+Generally, as well as with a personal branded content strategy, there's much more of behind-the-scenes.
 So obviously the whole idea is that we want people to get to know us as people.
 We want the image that we put across on social media to be truly us.
-And so behind the scenes content is a really really powerful way of letting people in, of building trust, of letting people see what life is really, really like for us and not just this kind of facade on social media.
+And so behind-the-scenes content is a really really powerful way of letting people in, of building trust, of letting people see what life is really, really like for us and not just this kind of facade on social media.

 LAURA: And how did having this kind of strategy with your content help to build the influence you have as a Personal Brand?

 NATALIE: That's a good question, Doris.
 Before I go on, I'm just gonna have another sip of my cocktail.

 First of all, I think it gets you noticed.
 People tend to remember when you've shared something personal or shared something from behind the scenes in your life or behind the scenes of your business.
 It definitely makes you stand out.